oroinc/platform/src/Oro/Bundle/EntityBundle/Resources/doc/client-side/entity-model.md

 ```

 # EntityRelationshipCollection

-EntityRelationshipCollection instance can be requested with the help of `getEntityRelationshipCollection` static method, using an identifier object:
+EntityRelationshipCollection instance can either be requested with the help of `getEntityRelationshipCollection` static method using an identifier object:

 ```javascript
     var EntityRelationshipCollection = requirejs('oroentity/js/app/models/entity-relationship-collection');
     // ...